 WisdomTree Dreyfus Chinese Yuan Fund (CYB)

 There's one key difference between the CNY and the CYB: CNY is actually an exchange traded note (ETN), not an ETF.
 Practically speaking, ETNs work much the same way as ETFs, but they're actually a form of debt instrument.
-I wrote about
+I wrote about the unique risks of ETNs earlier this year in my Money and Markets column.

 Chinese law prevents the funds from directly investing in the renminbi, so they hold currency derivatives known as nondeliverable forwards.
 These are similar to futures contracts, which reflect a market's expectations.
 As a result, these funds might not perfectly track the yuan.